Baliwag Transit: History

+The children and grandchildren of Doña Victoria continued to own and manage the company and was presided by her eldest son, Joselito S. Tengco until his death in 2021.
+In 2022, Doña Amelita "Amy" Rustia Rodriguez Tengco, her daughter Maria Victoria “Vic” Rodriguez Tengco-Burgos and husband Mark Torres Burgos co-manage BTI and Tengco Group of Companies.
+Doña Amelita Rustia Rodriguez Tengco, the daughter of the late Nene Rodriguez is the sibling of Don Romy Rustia Rodriguez and the late Danilo Nilo Rustia Rodriguez, the son-in-law of the late philanthropist, Engineer Ireneo "Mangge" S. Villangca.
+Don Reginaldo "Rehe" Rustia Rodriguez died in July 2024.

 Stations and vehicles

 Like other bus companies in the Philippines with exclusive terminals, Baliwag Transit, Inc. has its own stations like in the city of San Jose and Cabanatuan, Nueva Ecija, also in Baliwag, Malolos and Hagonoy, Bulacan and in Metro Manila like Cubao, Quezon City and Grace Park, Caloocan.
 These are located in vital points along the bus routes, where potential passengers can easily converge for boarding.